 The weeks leading up to the start of spring semester will be different than in years past.
-Our hope is that this Guide will inform you of how Gonzaga will manage on-campus learning this spring.
-We understand there is a lot of information here - please note that the Zag On website has great FAQ sections and will be updated with new information as we are provided further clarity and direction from our health care partners.
+Our hope is that this Guide will aid in your confidence as you prepare for your return to Gonzaga this spring.
+We understand there is a lot of information here - please note that our Zag On website has great FAQ sections and will be updated with new information as we are provided further clarity and direction from our health care partners.
 Please visit that site for additional information and ongoing updates.